peakwinter/peakwinter.net/posts/2018-01-15-speaking-conferences.md

 ---
-template: post
+layout: layouts/post.pug
 slug: speaking-conferences
 title: "Speaking at Conferences"
-image: /assets/images/20180115001.jpg
+image: /assets/dist/images/20180115001.jpg
-summary: You don't need to be an expert or brimming with confidence - just go out and speak!
+description: You don't need to be an expert or brimming with confidence - just go out and speak!
 date: 2018-01-15
 tags:
 - speaking